HorlogeSkynet/CDNUpdates/README.md

 Tired of manually checking if your CDN (_Content Delivery Network_) are up to date in your web pages ?
 Yeah, so was I... :confused:

-Below is a sum-up of what this Sublime Text 3 plugin does (well) to help you dealing about that :
+Below is a sum-up of what this Sublime Text 3+ plugin does (well) to help you deal about this :

 1. Gathers links present in your current sheet
 2. Compares them to a list containing known public CDN providers